 The Fall of Google Search: Part 1 - Ads

 This is Part 1 of a 3-part series I’m writing on The Fall of Google Search.
-To me, there are 3 things contributing to its downfall: Ads, Privacy, and declining results quality.

 So, let’s dig into it!